AlexeyShak/nodeJS2021_typeScript/README.md

 ##  Build docker images of an app & database

 ```
 docker-compose up --build
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+!!!
+After starting an app and postgres in docker containers please create database.
+Database name should match with PG_DATABASE that you may specify in .env file(default name: rsschool).

 ## Testing